aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/format-and-modify-named-ranges/_index.md

             // Declare style.
             let stl;

-            // Create the style adding to the style collection. stl = workbook.createStyle();
+            // Create the style and add it to the style collection. stl = workbook.createStyle();

             // Specify the font settings.